hafometh88/docker-reforger/README.md

 * is required for RCON to start
 * does not support spaces
 * must be at least 3 characters long

+If any of the three RCON environment variables are missing or empty, RCON will be completely disabled.

 Use `-e RCON_PERMISSION=""` to change [permission](https://community.bistudio.com/wiki/Arma_Reforger:Server_Config#permission) for all RCON clients.